-Mound Bayou was the home to the legendary Mississippi activist Dr. Theodore Roosevelt Mason (TRM) Howard.
-Although he is generally remembered for his 1951 founding of the Regional Council of Negro Leadership, Howard’s civil-rights credentials were vast.
-He organized a non-violent movement in the Mississippi Delta four years before the Montgomery Bus Boycott (and three years before Emmett Till’s murder), he organized annual civil-rights rallies, and he fired Medgar Evers’ nascent activism by hiring him for his Magnolia Life Insurance Company.
+Mound Bayou was home to the legendary Mississippi activist Dr. Theodore Roosevelt Mason (TRM) Howard.
+Although he is generally remembered for his 1951 founding of the Regional Council of Negro Leadership, Howard’s civil rights credentials were vast.
+He organized a non-violent movement in the Mississippi Delta four years before the Montgomery Bus Boycott (and three years before Emmett Till’s murder), he organized annual civil rights rallies, and he stoked Medgar Evers’ nascent activism by hiring him for his Magnolia Life Insurance Company.

 Young put these anxieties to rest.
 He told Howard that, at approximately 6 am on August 28, Till had been conveyed via a pickup truck crowded with four whites in the front and three blacks in the back (including Till) to the seed barn on the Sturdivant plantation.
 Operated by J. W. Milam’s brother Leslie, the Sturdivant plantation is located about three miles west of Drew in Sunflower County.
 Young then told Howard that witnesses heard desperate screams emanating from the same barn; that they saw J. W. Milam emerge from the barn for a drink of water; that the screams gradually faded; and that a body was taken from the barn, covered with a tarpaulin, and placed in the back of a truck.
 He further assured Howard that this entire story could be vouchsafed by five black witnesses: himself, Willie Reed, Add Reed, Walter Billingsley, and Amanda Bradley.